Poolitzer/poolitzer.github.io/index.md

 ## Telegra.ph

 Telegra.ph is a minimalist publishing tool that allows you to create richly formatted posts.
-In addition, posts there gets great Instant View pages on Telegram.
+In addition, posts there get great Instant View pages on Telegram.

 <a class="btn btn--primary" href="/poolitzer.github.io/starting/">Let's get started</a>